-Recommendation 4.2 - CEO and CFO declarations
+Recommendation 4.2 - Chairman and CFO declarations

-When considering the Audit Committee's review of half-year and full-year financial reports the Board receives a signed statement from each of the Financial Controller and the Acting Chief Executive Officer in accordance with section 295A of the Corporations Act.
+When considering the Audit Committee's review of halfyear and full-year financial reports the Board receives a signed statement from each of the Chairman and the Financial Controller in accordance with section 295A of the Corporations Act.
 This statement also confirms that the Company's financial reports are founded on a sound system of risk management and internal control, and that the system is operating effectively in all material respects in relation to financial risks and that nothing has occurred since the period-end that would materially change the position.
+The Company does not have a CFO.